MaskingTechnology/jitar/packages/validation/README.md

 # Jitar Middleware

-This package contains the validation implementation for the [Jitar](https://jitar.dev) runtime.
+This package provides data validation for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: